darfire/cuadradito/README.md

 * Improve the documentation

 ## License
-The project is licensed under the MIT license.
+The project is licensed under the Apache License, Version 2.0.
+You may obtain a copy of the License at http://www.apache.org/licenses/LICENSE-2.0.